MarvNC/jpdb-freq-list/readme.md

 A frequency list generated using most of the jpdb corpus can be found in the [releases](https://github.com/MarvNC/jpdb-freq-list/releases).
 It is not exhaustive, as there is no default deck available for the entire corpus.
 However it covers about 96% of the top 20,000 entries on JPDB and has over 47万 entries.

+- Frequencies for hiragana versions of kanji dictionary entries will be marked by `㋕`.
+For example, if you hover 成る, you will see frequencies for both なる and 成る.
+- Frequencies for terms that do not appear at all in jpdb's corpus will be marked with `❌`.

 # JPDB Deck to Yomichan Frequency List Userscript

 ### [Install](https://github.com/MarvNC/jpdb-freq-list/raw/master/jpdb-freq-list.user.js)